Tiger Woods Arrested on Suspicion of DUI After Florida Rollover Crash

 Key Facts

-- Authorities said Woods was not injured in the incident.
+- Authorities stated Woods was not injured in the crash.

 What Happened

-Tiger Woods was involved in a rollover car crash in Jupiter Island, Florida, and was subsequently charged with driving under the influence.
-Authorities stated that Woods was not injured in the incident.
+Tiger Woods was involved in a rollover car crash in Jupiter Island, Florida, and was subsequently arrested on suspicion of DUI.
+Police reported that Woods was not injured in the incident.

 Why It Matters